meyusufdemirci/DeveloperMentorship/README.md

 ## Technical Skills
 The skills you should have them to develop yourself in the technical area you are in.

-### Self Development
-Software development is a marathon never ends.
-When you find out how to learn yourself, you will not get tired in the marathon.

-- Make meaningful Google searches such as `ios swift how to handle button click`, `ios swiftui binding vs state`.
-Google is the best way to get answers about the issue you are facing with.
-The great search brings the best solution
-- Always have a side project besides your work at the office.
-You are free to integrate new features into your project because you are the boss!
-- Internet has a lot of qualified articles, benefit them!
-Make 15 mins reading time every day just before starting the work
-- Build open-source projects even if they are small ones.
-Publish them to everyone in the package management systems.
-[Example side project ideas for iOS development](https://github.com/demirciy/ExampleProjectIdeas)

 ### Architectures
 In software frameworks, mostly the most important subject is the architecture of the software.
 The most two known architectures are MVC and MVVM.